Message from the Group President

-Data transmission volume has been rapidly increasing with the widespread use of handheld mobile communication devices and the storage of information on cloud networks.
-In response to these trends, the construction of large-volume, high-speed optical communications systems is being planned between base stations where traffic is concentrated and exchanges where communication signals from base stations are centrally controlled.
+Data transmission volume has been rapidly increasing with the widespread use of mobile communication devices and the storage of information on cloud networks, and mobile communications systems are shifting to 5G technology.
+In response to these trends, the construction of large-volume, high-speed optical communications systems is being planned between base stations where data traffic is concentrated and exchanges where communication signals from base stations are centrally controlled.
 In March 2022, Mitsubishi Electric started to offer samples of a 50Gbps*1 DFB laser*2, a new optical communications device that is used to connect the base stations in such networks.
 It improves the speed and volume of mobile communications systems and reduces energy consumption, thus contributing to energy efficiency.